-- Participants are 16% more likely than peers to transition to post-secondary - 1.3 Increase the number of students with diverse abilities and disabilities with person-centered planning including transition after grade 12
+Participants are 16% more likely than peers to transition to post-secondary

-- Continue to invest in time for career center educators to cocreate individualized plans with students, families, communities, and Indigenous education, inclusive education, and counselling teams - Co-create culturally responsive and inclusive experiential learning opportunities such as: - Job skill training by high school teams, post-secondary and/or community partners. - Meaningful work experience facilitated by school and/or community teams.
+- Continue to invest in time for career center educators to co-create individualized plans with students, families, communities, and Indigenous education, inclusive education, and counselling teams. - Co-create culturally responsive and inclusive experiential learning opportunities such as: - Job skill training by high school teams, post-secondary and/or community partners. - Meaningful work experience facilitated by school and/or community teams. - Events that enable students to engage in post-secondary experiences related to their personal interests. - Career and university fairs, information sessions, and presentations both in-school and off-site. - Implement the use of person-centered planning in secondary schools.

-"Transition is enhanced when students have multiple experiential learning opportunities from K-12 and in Post-Secondary Education, including direct exposure to diverse learning and work options".
+"Transition is enhanced when students have multiple experiential learning opportunities from K-12 and in Post-Secondary Education, including direct exposure to diverse learning and work options."

-~ Council of Ministers of Education, Canada's Reference Framework for Successful Student Transitions
+~Council of Ministers of Education, Canada's Reference Framework for Successful Student Transitions